Community Health Services/Counseling

 Online Community Health Services/Counseling Programs

-In the 2018-2019 academic year, 143 schools offered some type of community health services/liaison/counseling program.
+In 2019-2020, 139 schools offered a community health services/liaison/counseling program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|